adrianauscanga/tmcf_agb_lu/README.md

 * code for analyzing data stored in the output directory
 * code for reproducing figures in the manuscript

-Files in the input and output directory are too large and will not be uploaded to this repository, instead they'll be deposited in Dryad.
+Files in the input and output directory are deposited in Dryad.